ncsalam/510-software-engineering/proj2/README.md

 - Ollama errors: Ensure Ollama is installed and the specified model is available.
 - No voices for TTS: Confirm browser supports Web Speech API.
 - Transcript download fails: Ensure the transcript is not empty.

+Please fill out form to request help or report a bug https://forms.gle/UN1Nj76CAN9gSitY6